-Elytrostachys sp., photo by Teresa Espinoza.
+Elytrostachys sp., photo by Teresa Espinoza

-hollow, promontory weakly

-developed or absent, mid-culm nodes

-bearing a single, larger branch and a

-smaller lateral branch on each side.

-Leaves dimorphic, those of the culm

-different from those of the branches;

-culm leaf sheaths with long, straight,

-usually erect oral setae at apex, the

-blades small, narrow, attenuate,
+Rhizomatous perennials; rhizome short, pachymorph.
+Culms erect to scandent or high climbing, hollow, promontory weakly developed or absent, midculm nodes bearing a single, larger branch and a smaller lateral branch on each side.
+Leaves dimorphic, those of the culm different from those of the branches; culm leaf sheaths with long, straight, usually erect oral setae at apex, the blades small, narrow, attenuate, strongly reflexed; foliage leaves short-fimbriate, sometimes on auricles, the blades lanceolate.
+Synflorescences lateral with short branches and sometimes appearing capitate; pseudospikelets few, composed of two glume-like bracts, and above these, 1-2 fertile florets; lemmas of fertile florets many-nerved, lanceolate to ovate, obtuse, mucronate, or aristate; rudimentary florets one to several; stamens 6; stigmas 2, hispid.
+Fruit a dry caryopsis with adherent pericarp.

-Distinctive features: The sheaths of the culm leaves have elongated, straight, usually erect oral setae at apex and synflorescences are borne on short-branched lateral shoots, these appearing as capitate clusters at the nodes of the culm.
+Unique features: The sheaths of the culm leaves have elongated, straight, usually erect oral setae at apex and synflorescences are borne on short-branched lateral shoots, these appearing as capitate clusters at the nodes of the culm.

-Distribution: A small, woody climbing bamboo genus of two species occurring from Guatemala to Colombia and northwestern Venezuela in wet to seasonally dry forests; 0-800 (1,500) m.
+Distribution: A small, woody climbing bamboo genus of 2 species occurring in Guatemala to Colombia and northwestern Venezuela in wet to seasonally dry forests at 0-800 m, rarely to 1500 m elevation.